Muscular system: Contraction

 Neuromuscular junctions are the focal point where a motor neuron attaches to a muscle.
 Acetylcholine, (a neurotransmitter used in skeletal muscle contraction) is released from the axon terminal of the nerve cell when an action potential reaches the microscopic junction called a synapse.
-A group of chemical messengers cross the synapse and stimulate the formation of electrical changes, which are produced in the muscle cell when the acetylcholine binds to receptors on its surface.
+A group of chemical messengers across the synapse and stimulate the formation of electrical changes, which are produced in the muscle cell when the acetylcholine binds to receptors on its surface.
 Calcium is released from its storage area in the cell's sarcoplasmic reticulum.
 An impulse from a nerve cell causes calcium release and brings about a single, short muscle contraction called a muscle twitch.
 If there is a problem at the neuromuscular junction, a very prolonged contraction may occur, such as the muscle contractions that result from tetanus.
 Also, a loss of function at the junction can produce paralysis.

 Skeletal muscles are organized into hundreds of motor units, each of which involves a motor neuron, attached by a series of thin finger-like structures called axon terminals.
 These attach to and control discrete bundles of muscle fibers.
 A coordinated and fine-tuned response to a specific circumstance will involve controlling the precise number of motor units used.
-While individual muscle units contract as a unit, the entire muscle can contract on a predetermined basis due to the structure of the motor unit.
+While individual muscle units' contract as a unit, the entire muscle can contract on a predetermined basis due to the structure of the motor unit.
 Motor unit coordination, balance, and control frequently come under the direction of the cerebellum of the brain.
 This allows for complex muscular coordination with little conscious effort, such as when one drives a car without thinking about the process.

 Tendon

 A tendon is a piece of connective tissue that connects a muscle to a bone.
-When a muscle contracts, it pulls against the skeleton to create movement.
+When a muscle intercepts, it pulls against the skeleton to create movement.
 A tendon connects this muscle to a bone, making this function possible.